ICAEW.com works better with JavaScript enabled.

 250

-The increased thresholds will also apply to limited liability partnerships (LLPs) via amendments to the regulations that govern them.
+The increased thresholds also apply to limited liability partnerships (LLPs) via amendments to the regulations that govern them.

 Impact of threshold uplift

-For entities moving into the small entities regime, the impact will be significant.
-They will be exempt from the requirement to have a statutory audit of their annual accounts and from producing a Strategic Report.
-They will also be able to take advantage of simpler accounting requirements.
-Those moving to the micro entities regime will additionally be exempt from producing a Directors’ Report.
+For entities that have moved into the small entities regime, the impact will be significant.
+They are now exempt from the requirement to have a statutory audit of their annual accounts (subject to implications of group membership) and from producing a Strategic Report.

 Changes to Directors’ Report requirements

-• financial instruments;
+• the use of financial instruments;

 • important events that have occurred since the end of the financial year;

-• research and development;
+• research and development activities;

-• branches outside the UK;
+• the existence of branches outside the UK;

-• engagement with customers and suppliers.
+• engagement with employees, suppliers, customers and others.

-Additional measures coming soon
+Additional measures

 Corporate Reporting Faculty